There are many times when your child's behavior warms and embraces your heart. But there are other times when it

 Instead of fighting.
 Teach your child to say

-"no" in a firm tone of voice, to turn his back, or to find compromises instead of fighting with his body.
-Through example, you are teaching your child to settle differences with words—more effective and more civilized—than with physical violence.
+"no" in a firm tone of voice, to turn their back, or to compromise instead of fighting with their body.
+Through example, teach them that settling differences with words is more effective--and more civilized—than using physical violence.

 See How to Give a Time-Out for more information.

 Control your own temper.
-One of the best ways to teach him appropriate behavior is to control your own temper.
+One of the best ways to teach them appropriate behavior is to watch your own temper.
 If you express your anger in quiet, peaceful ways, your child probably will follow your example.

 What's the difference between discipline and punishment?

 While many parents think that discipline and punishment are the same thing, they are not.

 Discipline is a way of teaching and a way of enhancing a good parent-child relationship.
-When you discipline, you should provide your child with praise along with instruction in a firm tone, with the intent of improving his or her behavior.
+When you discipline, you should provide your child with praise along with instruction in a firm tone.
+Your intent is to improve their behavior.

-Punishment is a negative, in which you're dispensing an unpleasant consequence when your child does or doesn't do something.
+Punishment is negative; you are dispensing an unpleasant consequence when your child does or doesn't do something.
 Punishment is a part of discipline, but only a small part.

 When to call the pediatrician

-Physical injury to himself or others (teeth marks, bruises, head injuries)
+Physical injury to themselves or others (teeth marks, bruises, head injuries)

 Attacks on you or other adults